Fourth BWS Annual Conference: Wittgenstein and the Swansea School

 Gregynog, Wales 16–17 July 2011

-You can also watch the speakers on streamed video.
+You can also watch the speakers from this and our other conferences on our conference video page.

 Report by Ieuan Lloyd